 - Make sure you have 120v power coming from your panel.

-You can see from the above tips that troubleshooting a 3-way switch is not too difficult.
-Many times, the problem is simply wires that are connected to the wrong terminal.
-That's a quick fix taking just a couple minutes to remedy.
+Troubleshooting a 3-way switch is not too difficult as you can see from the tips above.
+Man times, the problem is simply wires that are connected to the wrong terminal.
+That’s a quick fix that takes just minutes to remedy.

 Get the picture of how a 3-way switch works, and it’s not that hard to wire them yourself or fix a problem.